meltwater/tau/README.md

    $ npm version patch
    ```

-8. Update the branch protection options for `master`
+7. Update the GitHub branch protection options for `master`
    to require all status checks to pass.
+   Disable the GitHub repository projects and wiki options (unless desired).
+   Add any required GitHub teams or collaborators to the repository.

-9. Search for all `TODO` comments to add your first module.
+8. Search for all `TODO` comments to add your first module.

 ### Updating from this skeleton